cjacker/opensource-toolchain-8051/README.md

 ## for Silicon Labs C8051

-As metioned above, C8051 series MCU from Silicon Labs requires [8-bit USB Debug Adapter](https://www.silabs.com/development-tools/mcu/8-bit/8-bit-usb-debug-adapter) to program and debug. these MCUs support either JTAG or C2 protocol. you need to acquire such a device first and wire it up before you continue reading this section .
+As metioned above, C8051 series MCU from Silicon Labs requires [8-bit USB Debug Adapter](https://www.silabs.com/development-tools/mcu/8-bit/8-bit-usb-debug-adapter) to program and debug. these MCUs support either JTAG (few models) or C2 protocol. you need to acquire such a device first and wire it up before you continue reading this section .

 ### with flash8051 from silicon labs

-There are [official linux utils from Silicon Labs](https://github.com/cjacker/siliconlabs-c8051-efm8-utils), include `device8051` to detect device, `flash8051` work with usb debug adapter.
+There are [official linux utils from Silicon Labs](https://github.com/cjacker/siliconlabs-c8051-efm8-utils), include `device8051` to inspect device, `flash8051` to program.
 Part of these utils are open-sourced.

 Take C8051F320 as example, to detect the adapter and target device infomation: